 - May put a strain on your child because they only have one parent who can speak on their behalf;

-- Could cause the parent without sole legal custody to withdraw from their child, which could damage your child’s mental health;
+- Could cause the parent without sole legal of custody to withdraw from their child, which could damage your child’s mental health;

 - One parent’s decision may not be as good as both parents making major decisions for their child;

-- The end result could be that you are facing another court battle if the parent without sole legal custody decides they want sole legal custody or joint legal custody.
+- The end result could be that you are facing another court battle if the parent without sole legal custody decides they want sole legal of custody or joint legal custody.

 If you decide to fight for sole legal custody, the court may order it if there is a history by the other parent of abuse, neglect, substance abuse, or some other activity that makes the other parent unfit.

 If the jurisdiction you live in has a history of awarding joint legal custody, then the court more than likely will order joint legal custody.
-In many states, sole legal custody is fast becoming less common unless joint legal custody is not safe for your child.
+In many states, legal custody is fast becoming less common unless joint legal custody is not safe for your child.
 The default decision in most family courts is joint legal custody, which means both you and your child’s other parent will share in the decision-making process.

 If you have joint legal custody, you must consult and discuss any major decisions regarding your child with the other parent.
 If you fail to do so, you could risk being hauled into court and found in contempt.